 A lot can happen in a few months.
-In the few months since I last posted here, I have changed my life: Pond and I separated in June.
+In the few months since I last posted here, I have changed my life: Pond and I separated back in June.
 I took driving lessons and passed my test; I bought a car.
 There were two birthdays: I now have a 10 year old and a 3 year old.

 The summer hols have come and gone, we baked and played and learned and baked some more.
 I think the children enjoyed their holidays.
 I hope they did.